 Uniquely, the bottom of its exterior is entirely lined with red granite casing stones, while the now bare upper half was once dressed in limestone.
 What’s especially peculiar is that some parts of the granite have been smoothed down while other sections remain rough.

-If we are to judge a dynasty by its construction projects, the 4th Dynasty certainly came to a strange and anticlimactic end.
+If we are to judge a dynasty by its construction projects, the 4th Dynasty – the greatest of them all – certainly came to a strange and anticlimactic end.
 The last pharaoh of the dynasty, Shepseskaf, didn’t even build a pyramid at all.

 Instead, he built a simple but sizable mastaba, known as Mastabat Fara’un, in the southern portion of Saqqara (currently inaccessible).